ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-multiple-hosts.md

 kubectl get ingress
 ```

+## Step 3: Verify AWS Resources in AWS Console

-Also, go to the AWS Console and verify the resources created by the AWS Load Balancer Controller, including the load balancer, target groups, listener rules, etc.
+Visit the AWS console and verify the resources created by AWS Load Balancer Controller.

-Pay close attention to the listener rules that were created.
-You will notice that, based on the host header, traffic is directed to a particular microservice.

-## Step 3: Add Records in Route 53

-Go to AWS Route 53 and add two `A` records (`api.example.com` and `app.example.com`) that points to the load balancer that was created.
-You can use alias to point the subdomain to the load balancer.
+Also, go to AWS Route 53 and verify the records (`api.example.com` and `app.example.com`) that were added by ExternalDNS.

 ## Step 4: Access App Using Route 53 DNS